 Who is it for?

 Thru-hikers: If you aren’t already considering the Hyperlite Mountain Gear Junction and you’ve got a thru-hike in your future, then you should probably take a close look.
-This pack will easily stand up to a thru-hike and if you get the white version, you get to see its transformation from a crinkly, stark white, brand new pack, to a more malleable, very dirty, thru-hike-survivor pack.
+This pack will easily stand up to a thru-hike, and if you get the white version, you get to see its transformation from a crinkly, stark white, brand-new pack to a more malleable, very dirty, thru-hike-survivor pack.
 Very exciting.

 Hyperlite Mountain Gear 2400 Junction Backpack